List of The Power of Five characters: Alicia McGuire

-Alicia McGuire is a black woman with dark hair and she is involved with politics, being an advisor to Senator John Trelawney before her son Danny was kidnapped.
-When she lost her son she got off work but the government were good enough to give her money each month even though she wasn't working.
-This was mainly to fund her search for Danny but also for survives.
-She looked all over the state for Danny and contacted everyone she could.
+Alicia McGuire is a black woman with dark hair and is involved with politics, being an advisor to Senator John Trelawney before her son Danny was kidnapped.
+When she lost her son she chose to leave her job although Senator Trelawney allowed her a stipend while not working.
+She is stated to have looked all over the state for Danny and contacted everyone she could.
 Finally she found an enormous corporation, Nightrise and then she managed to contact them but found out they were responsible for Danny's abduction.
 She had been looking up on missing children all year and finally found a pattern in the abductions, linking them with the Nightrise Corporation.

 Later on she heard about the psychic twins, Scott and Jamie, and went to a production to see them in person.
 She stood up in the middle of the act, asking them if they really were psychic, and asked Scott where her son was, she held up a picture of Danny.
 Scott looked into Alicia's mind and said yes, Danny was alive, but he was suffering and it was Alicia's fault.
 Later on, Nightrise came for Scott and Jamie, but they only got Scott.
 Alicia came up and rescued Jamie, foiling Nightrise by making them unable to get her number plate.
 But they framed Jamie for killing his step parents.

-So Alicia almost became Jamie's guardian.
-They met up with Senator John Trelawney, and he got Jamie into Silent Creek prison to get out Scott and Danny but found that Scott was in a more private sector of Nighrise.
-So Jamie broke out, but only with Danny, and then they reunited Danny with Alicia.
+Alicia became Jamie's de-facto guardian.
+They met up with Senator John Trelawney, who used his influence to place Jamie into the Silent Creek Facility so he could rescue Scott and Danny but found that Scott was in a more private sector of Nighrise.
+Jamie then broke out only with Danny, and then they reunited Danny with Alicia.
 Jamie realized his dream prophecies meant that John Trelawney would be killed by Scott at his hometown on his party, so he told Alicia and they raced to the town Auburn to save Trelawney, but Scott ignored Jamie even with telepathy and so Jamie got a security guard to shoot the assassin, Susan Mortlake, and thus saved Trelawney.
 Then Alicia took Jamie and Scott away from there but the police tracked them down.
 She got them away and let Jamie and Scott go but then the police turned up and questioned Alicia.
 Alicia saved Jamie and Scott by saying she had never met them and demanded to talk to Trelawney, and thus we can assume had had better things to do than not let her off.